Weekdays 9:30am - 7pm.

 Just burn the calories, you say?
 Ok, sure, but what about the added sugar - the ones you were merrily slurping up on top of what your body is already capable of producing?

-Surely it's ok
+Surely it's ok?

 We are creatures of comfort, and if that comfort comes in the form of bubble milk tea, then it's justifiably arguable, but ONLY if you have it sparingly!
-And when you do, consider these:

 With that said, we are also creatures of vanity and drinking bubble milk tea isn't really what we should be doing if we want to look good, right?